microsoft/PowerPlatformConnectors/certified-connectors/Calendly/readme.md

 Calendly helps you easily schedule meetings based on participants availability.

-This connector allows you to subscribe to `invitee.created` and `invitee.canceled` webhook events.
+This connector allows you to subscribe to `invitee.created`, `invitee.canceled`, and `routing_form_submission.created` webhook events.

 ## Publisher: Calendly